 Windows supports also virtual memory (the RAM memory can partly dynamically be moved to a scratch-file at the hard disk).

 Because Windows 3.1 possesses had a 16 bits memory addressing system the programmer has still to wrestle with the also form MS-DOS known segmentation of the memory in 64 kB blocks.
 Only with the use of rather complicated pointer arrhythmic these block segmentation can be circumvented (needed to declare matrixes larger than 64 kB).

-Available is a theoretical linear memory with a size of 2 GigaByte (2000 Mbyte).
+At 32 bits Available is a theoretical linear memory with a size of 4 GigaByte (4000 Mbyte) available.